-Due to circumstances outside our control related to visa issues and required Russian border permits, we have reached the very disappointing decision to cancel plans for Wild Altai expeditions in 2015.
+Due to circumstances outside our control related to visa issues and required Russian border permits, we have reached the very disappointing decision to cancel plans for Wild Altai expeditions for the foreseeable future.
 As always, we have the best interests of our trip participants in mind and will continue to monitor the travel climate.
 Please contact us if you’d like more information.
-We are optimistic that we can resume these wonderful expeditions in 2016!

 In collaboration with long-term partners at Arkhar, Altaisky State Nature Reserve, WWF-Altai-Sayan, and Roosevelt Wild Life Station, The Altai Project is proud to offer participatory summer research expeditions in southeastern Altai in and around Sailyugem National Park.